airalab/robonomics-smarthome/README.md

-Instruction on how to connect your smart home devices to Robonomics through Home Assistant.
-There will be two methods to connect your device: directly to Raspberry Pi via zigbee2MQTT adapter or through Xiaomi Gateway.
+This repo contains instructions on how to connect your smart home devices to the Robonomics network through a Home Assistant.
+There will be two methods which will be explained to help you connect your device to a Raspberry Pi; via a zigbee2MQTT adapter, or through Xiaomi Gateway.
 # Requirements

 * Raspberry Pi 4 or 3